-At Waikiki Aloe, we believe the SPF number is merely a “guide”, and that many other things need to be taken into consideration.
-The surrounding ingredients in the product, especially if they are oil-based, are just as important, if not more so, than the SPF number!
-If you perspire profusely, are taking medications that make you sun sensitive, or tan when the rays are at their greatest intensity are all important variables.
-Further, if you live in a cold climate and are on a tropical winter vacation, your skin is much more sensitive than it would be at summer’s end at home, after your skin has had a month or two of regular summer sunshine to “condition” itself.
+At Waikiki Aloe, we believe the SPF number is merely a "guide", and that many other things need to be taken into consideration.
+The surrounding ingredients in a product, especially if they are oil-based, are just as important, if not more so, than the SPF number.
+Excessive perspiration, sun-sensitizing medications, and tanning during peak sunlight are all key factors.
+Further, if you live in acold climate and are on a tropical winter vacation, your skin is much more sensitive than it would be at summer's end at home, after your skin has had a month or two of regular sunshine to "condition" itself.
 In addition, skin tones are not equal, and someone with pink tones cannot handle as much sun as someone with darker tones.
-All of these conditions add to the complexity of how one tans or burns.
+These factors make tanning and burning more complex.

-Melanin is a dark pigment found in the deepest layer of the skin.
-Darker skinned persons have more melanin, and lighter skinned persons have less.
-Melanin production increases in response to sunlight, causing the skin to become darker.
-It is our body’s way of offering its own natural protection against ultraviolet rays.
-However, it doesn’t happen instantly, and many people of all skin tones end up overdosing on ultraviolet exposure.
-They end up burning their outer layer of skin before the melanin has time to “rise to the occasion."
-Our Tanning Schedule takes skin tones into account, recommends waterproof products for water activities, and water-based products for activities that are not water bound.
-The schedule suggests shorter sessions, gradually increasing to longer sessions, to allow you to tan at a pace that matches your skin color.
-If you follow the schedule, you will likely tan without burning, and your skin will thank you for it years from now!
+Melanin is a dark pigment found in the deepest layer of the skin that rises to the surface in response to sunlight, causing the skin to become darker.
+It is our body's way of offering its own natural protection against ultraviolet rays.
+However, it doesn't happen instantly, and many people of all skin tones end up overdosing on ultraviolet exposure.
+They end up burning the outer layer of skin before the melanin has time to "rise to the occasion."

 WAIKIKI ALOE •